 - Roll the small dough ball into small disk in between 2 sheets of parchment paper.
 Refridgerate for 1 hour.

 - Press the large dough ball evenly into a buttered 9inch tart or springform pan.

-- Pour raspberry preserves over dough and refrigerate for 1 hour.
+Pour raspberry preserves over the dough and refrigerate while prepping the topping.

 - Preheat oven to 350 degrees.

 - On a lightly floured surface, roll out small dough disk into a 1 inch thick round.

 - Using a pastry wheel or pizza cutter, cut the pastry into 1 inch strips.